Espyo/Pikifen/README.txt

     What is there left to do?
         It's hard to say, but the Pikmin Fanon page has a rough roadmap.

+    If the engine is just meant to be the game's logic, why does it come with so many enemies, graphics, etc.?
+        1. Having some content to play with means people can try out the engine and its features without having to download or create content.
+        2. The existing content serves as a basis for new content.
+If you're having trouble placing a bridge, just see how the included areas do it.
+If you want to create an Orange Bulborb, just copy the Red bulborb and recolor it.

     Why are the animations so clunky and the graphics so simple?
         I'm not an artist.
 Since nobody else is doing the graphics, I did the best I could.